min-kim-careers/marvel-app/readme.md

 - BREAD CRUMB BAR - Click the relevant bread crumbs to explore recent history.
 The bar can be panned left and right using the mouse once filled up.

 - SEND REPORT BUTTON - Click this to open up a form to send an email of the currently viewed information in a rearranged format.
 All fields must be filled before clicking submit.
 There will be a feedback before closing on whether the report was successfully or not.

-### QUESTIONS

-1. Could I get some tips on how to mock and test my online parsers?
-Not sure how to when(Request.getResponse()).thenReturn(something) since MarvelOnlineParser is using Request as a static class.

-2. I tried to apply an MVC architecture.
-Is it close?

-3. Can I implement all the handler actions from the view side inside the controller?
-Is that what a controller does?